Running a Red Light or Stop Sign

 Fault is not always cut and dry in T-bone collisions.
 The question is who had the right to occupy the space.
 The answer is not always the vehicle that was hit.
 For example, you may have had the right of way when a speeding car unlawfully cut across your path.
 Although you have a duty to avoid a collision if possible, you may not be able to stop in time.
 This becomes particularly problematic if you are riding a motorcycle and risk skidding and laying down your bike if you attempt to slam on your brakes.Risks of Right on Red in Texas

 An improper right on red turn could put the at-fault driver squarely in the path of a fast-moving motorist who has the right of way.
+A right turning driver has a heightened responsibility if moving across a sidewalk or crosswalk.
 Although the turning driver is moving slowly, a pedestrian or bicyclist risks severe injuries if struck.Learn More About Your Rights to Compensation After an Intersection Collision

 You are entitled to compensation if the at-fault driver ran a red light or a stop sign.
 To learn more about your rights, schedule a free consultation with Berenson Injury Law by calling 817-885-8000 or filling out our online appointment form.
-Our Dallas-Fort Worth accident lawyer handles your claim on contingency so there is no risk in calling.
+Our accident lawyer handles your claim on contingency, which means that if you do not win your case, you do not owe any attorney’s fee or expenses, so there is no risk in calling.